emqx/cloud-docs/en_US/quick_start/create_serverless.md

 4. In the **Configuration** tab, you can view the deployment region, pricing, and your free quota information, or limit your monthly spending with the **Speed Limit** field.
 Here we will just click **Deploy** to start the deployment.
 Agree to the *EMQX Cloud Standard Terms of Service* and *Serverless Service Terms of Use*.
 Then click **Get Start**.

+   ::: tip
-   ::: Serverless (beta) is under free trial until 03/31/2023.
+   Serverless (beta) is under free trial until 03/31/2023.
 And a maximum of 100 sessions are supported.
 For a production environment, please choose the Dedicated plan.
    :::